Industries We Serve

 Refineries, Petrochemical and Chemical

-We have many years of experience working with clients on refinery, petrochemical, chemical, and other process industry projects.
-We invite you to explore our projects in more detail.
+Our refinery consultants have many years of experience working with clients on petrochemical, chemical, and other process industry projects.
+We invite you to explore our project management, expert witness, claims prevention, and other consulting services in more detail.

 Analyzed the expediting costs associated with a $320 million rebuild of a refinery in Alberta following a fire.
 This work was performed in support of the insurance company’s interest on a property damage claim that the refinery owner filed.
 Analyzed the trade-offs of increased time-related costs that would have been incurred had the work not been expedited compared to the increased costs as a result of a fast track schedule.
 Evaluated the results of the various scenarios using Monte Carlo calculations to derive a probabilistic determination of the range of costs as a function of the variables involved in the analyses.
 Analyses contributed to a successful settlement between the insurance carrier and the owner.